farginfirmware/fargin-firmware/mcu-apps/service-via-uart/README.md

-not needed
+when serial service is no longer needed:
  - after the native code has been wrung out
  - after the Lua app has been developed

-This app uses a uart for the serial interface, but it could easily be provided via usb or bluetooth (e.g. via shell commands).
+This app uses a uart for the serial interface, but it could just as well be provided via usb or bluetooth or via any shell interface.